How to Get the Compensation You Deserve After Being Injured by an Unlicensed Truck Driver in Georgia

 Consequences of Truckers Driving Without Proper Licensing in Georgia

-In Georgia, driving without a valid Commercial Driver’s License (CDL) is a serious offense that can result in severe penalties for truck drivers.
-Under Georgia law, operating a commercial motor vehicle without a CDL can result in fines, suspension or revocation of the driver’s license and even imprisonment.
+Driving without a valid Commercial Driver’s License (CDL) in Georgia is a serious offense that can result in fines, suspension or revocation of the driver’s license, and even jail time.

-According to the Georgia Department of Driver Services, a first offense of driving without a CDL can result in a fine of up to $2,500 and a one-year suspension of the driver’s license.
-A second offense within three years can result in penalties of up to $5,000 and a lifetime suspension of the driver’s license.
-In addition to these penalties, truck drivers caught driving without a CDL may also face charges for violating federal and state regulations governing commercial motor vehicles, which can result in further fines and penalties.
+According to the Georgia Department of Driver Services, the first offense for driving without a CDL can result in a fine of up to $2,500 and a one-year suspension of the driver’s license.
+A second offense within the next three years can result in penalties of up to $5,000 and a lifetime suspension of the driver’s license.
+Additionally, offenders may face charges for violating federal and state regulations governing commercial motor vehicles.

-What Happens When an Unlicensed Truck Driver Causes a Semi-Truck Accident in Georgia?
+What Happens if an Unlicensed Truck Driver Causes an Accident in Georgia?

 Operating a commercial motor vehicle without the proper Commercial Driver’s License (CDL) is considered negligence in Georgia.
 Truck drivers who fail to obtain a valid CDL or who operate a commercial motor vehicle outside the scope of their CDL are not qualified to operate these vehicles safely and, therefore, pose a risk to other drivers on the road.